CalvinWonTon/itmd361_lab3/README.md

 # itmd361_lab3
-Created a website that contains excerpts from books
+Created a website that displays excerpts from books